 ● Different communication methods must be provided: With developments in technology, it would be a fallacy to consider an email as a sufficient communication tool.
 A video call or even a video conferencing provides better results and provides visual cues that everyone can have similarly as if they were in the same room together.
 Video also helps ease the sense of isolation workers may tend to feel working from home.
 Video is also beneficial for complex and sensitive conversations, and it makes it feel more personal than a hastily composed email or even an audio-only call.

-In circumstances when quick collaboration is needed, provide mobile-enabled messaging such as Slack may be employed for less formal and simpler communications.
+In circumstances when quick collaboration is needed, mobile-enabled messaging such as Slack may be employed for less formal and simpler communications.

 ● Establish rules of engagement: Similar to an office setting, managers should set clear expectations for the frequency, and ideal times of communicating with their teams.
 It is vital to let employees know the best method and time to reach you during the workday.
 It is also prudent that managers be on top of communications among team members to make certain they are sharing information, as they are needed.

 ● There should be opportunities for social interaction: Yes, you may be working at home alone but that does not mean you cannot have a few seconds to have informal conversations with your co-workers on non-work related topics while working remotely.
-A simple “How did you go yesterday?” at the start of the day can work wonders that can have lasting impact throughout the working day.
+A simple “How did you go yesterday?” at the start of the day can work wonders that can have a lasting impact throughout the working day.

 ● Encourage and support: In abrupt shifts from office to a home setting, managers must acknowledge the stress this can have on employees.
 Ask how they are doing, listen and empathise with their struggles.
 Put yourself in their shoes, you might be experiencing the same as what they are undergoing.